lspector/Clojush/README.md

 Java in order to allow  access to more memory and/or to take maximal advantage of Clojure's concurrency support in the context of Clojush's reliance on garbage  collection.
-For example, you might want to provide arguments such  as -Xmx2000m and -XX:+UseParallelGC.
+For example, you might want to provide arguments such  as `-Xmx2000m and -XX:+UseParallelGC`.
 Details will depend on the method that you use to launch your code.

 An additional tutorial is available in src/clojush/problems/demos/tutorial.clj.